Right now I am writing a book of poetry in a boat in the woods. And loving it. Here’s to silence, wildness, marooned boats and time to contemplate.

 We are going to be at Brisbane Festival’s Theatre Republic from 17-21 September at the Block Theatre in the QUT Kelvin Grove Precinct.
 Thrilled to be doing this work again and it only feels like it has gotten more relevant, since it is about the disappearance of species, the end of the world, and our loss of feeling and obliviousness towards these very pressing things. brisfe.st/bluebird

-Just wanted to mention how incredibly grateful and chuffed we are (as they say in Australia) to have been invited to be part of The Collaborations, an initiative of Canada’s National Arts Centre English Theatre.
-They have given The Bluebird Mechanicals some seeding money, as well as support of their expert advice and an outside eye for the final phase development of the work.
-Super excited to be heading to Banff in less than 2 weeks, as well and having this kind of support and belief behind the work that we do.
+Just wanted to mention how grateful and chuffed we are to have been invited to be part of The Collaborations, an initiative of Canada’s National Arts Centre English Theatre.
+They have given The Bluebird Mechanicals some seed money, as well as an outside eye for the final phase development of the work.
+Super excited to be heading to Banff in less than 2 weeks, as well as having this kind of support.

 We've been accepted to take part in a theatre production residency in the beautiful wilds of Banff, Alberta in March 2016 and will be collaborating with our sound artist, Hayley Forward and video artist, Sam James to finish The Bluebird Mechanicals.
 Excited to head to this mountain retreat for some serious play.
 While we are up there we will build a prototype of the set and work in a fully equipped theatre to finalise the design elements of the work.